 - Flattened corrugated cardboard boxes, small pieces of cardboard and pressed fiber (such as cereal boxes, shoe boxes and tissue boxes) will be accepted too, but these items must be kept separate from other paper products.

 - When in doubt, throw it out!
-The items listed above are the only items that may be recycled.
+The items listed in the Allowed for Curbside Pickup section are the only items that may be recycled.
 As much as we might want everything to be recyclable, many things are not.
 In fact, making too many mistakes can cause even the good materials to go to the landfills.
 Instead of “wishful recycling,” if you are not sure about something, let it go to the landfill to avoid contamination.

 Beginning October 29, 2018, City staff will begin inspecting recycling carts prior to picking them up.
 Carts that include paper, cardboard or other unacceptable items will be tagged and not picked up.
 Customers will need to remove the disallowed items and return the cart to the curb the following week.